giucris/yasp/README.md

 ```

 `Source`, `Process`, `Dest` and `CacheLayer` are all part of the `YaspCore` module.
 Take a look at the yasp core module
-section for more details about available source, process and dest.
+section for more details about the available sources, processes and destination.

 ### YaspCore